serokell/blog-posts/Haskell Parser Combinators/article.md

         Nothing -> SInteger i
         Just _ -> SDouble $ fromIntegral i
 ```

+Note the changes to `str` as well. `manyTill` will run `L.charLiteral` taking characters, including escaped characters until the matching `"` is found.

 As a bonus, we got various improvements:
 1. No need to `read` values.